JordanFrecon/bregmanet/README.md

 model = bregmanet.bresnet20(activation='softplus')
 ```

+</p></details>

 ### :rocket: Demos

 Multiple demo files can be found [there](https://github.com/JordanFrecon/bregmanet) in the *demo* folder.
 It contains:
-- *demo_toy_mlp.py*: training of MLPs on the Two-spiral toy dataset.
+- *demo_toy_mlp.py*: training of MLP on the Two-spiral toy dataset.
+- *demo_mnist_mlp.py*: training of MLP on the MNIST dataset.
 - *demo_cifar10_resnet.py*: training of ResNet20 on the CIFAR-10 dataset.
 - *demo_cifar100_resnet.py*: training of ResNet20 on the CIFAR-100 dataset.
 - *demo_imagenet_resnet.py*: training of ResNet18 on the ImageNet dataset.

+## List of Supported Models

+The following list reports all models currently supporting a Bregman variant.
+If you have any issue with one of them, please contact us.

+- MLP
+- ResNet18
+- ResNet20
+- ResNet32
+- ResNet34
+- ResNet44
+- ResNet56
+- ResNet101
+- Resnet110
+- ResNet152
+- Resnet1202
+- ResNeXt50_32x4d
+- ResNeXt101_32x8d
+- WideResNet50_2
+- WideResnet101_2

 ## Citation